omichelsen/angular-steps/README.md

 - **finish()**: Triggers the `on-finish` callback.
 - **goTo(** *number* | *name* **)**: Go to a specific step.
 Argument can be either a number (zero-based index) or the **name** of a step.

+You can get the number of steps from `StepsService.steps().steps.length`.

 #### Multiple steps